folkehelseinstituttet/Fhi.Frontend.Demo/src/MOCK_DB_DATA/library-items/README.md

 ## File structure

-I more than one variation of component i needed, the file structure will be:
+If more than one variation of component i needed, the file structure will be:

 ```bash
 library-items/